utkarshpratap2002/learnedinDITISS/devops-docs/day3/day3.md

 Architects uses the Management Console, and Developers uses the SDK, Administrators or say Operation team.
 Lets start creating our first Virtual Machine running in Cloud.

+# Deployments Modals

+There are three deployment modals, Cloud-based deployment, On-premise deployment, and then there is Hybrid deployment.